FADAREC/HNG/README.md

 # HNG12 Backend Stage 0 Task

 ## Overview
 This project implements a simple backend API using Python and Flask to return basic user information in JSON format.
-The API provides the following:
+The API provides the following data:
 - Your registered email address.
 - The current UTC datetime in ISO 8601 format.
 - The URL to the GitHub repository for this project.